 Is the novel always better than its film adaptation?
 After an introduction to the art of film and a theoretical consideration of the similarities and differences between fiction and film, we will compare four or five novels with their film adaptations.
-In recent years this course has focused on literature and film representing New York City, including an immersion trip to the City.
-Prerequisite: One English Literature course taken at Wabash.
-Credits: 1
+Most recently this course focused on representations of masculinity in literature and film.
+Prerequisites: One English Literature course taken at Wabash.